geofflamrock/stack/README.md

 In order to use `stack` you'll need the following:

-- The `git` CLI installed and added to your path
+- The `git` CLI installed, added to your path and configured to access your repository.
-- The `gh` CLI if you want to use some of the GitHub integration points.
+- The `gh` CLI installed, added to your path and authenticated if you want to use some of the GitHub integration points.

 ### Installing `stack`